hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/07_git_github.md

 ~~~

 Git keeps track of what we've merged with what,
-so we don't have to fix things by hand again
-when the collaborator who made the first change pulls again:
+so we don't have to fix things by hand again.
+When the Collaborator who made the first change pulls again, they will get the merged file.

 ~~~ {.bash}
 $ git pull origin master